Natural heritage and land management

-Thanks to a £64,000 grant from the Heritage Lottery Fund (HLF), this partnership project aims to halt the dramatic decline in Turtle Dove numbers and will enable vital research and conservation work to be undertaken.
+Thanks to a £64,000 grant from The National Lottery Heritage Fund, this partnership project aims to halt the dramatic decline in Turtle Dove numbers and will enable vital research and conservation work to be undertaken.

 The Esk and Coastal Streams Catchment Partnership, a partnership between the Yorkshire Esk Rivers Trust and North York Moors National Park, are delivering education initiatives, community monitoring schemes and habitat restoration works to improve and conserve the catchment for future generation to enjoy.

 The North York Moors National Park currently has about 23% woodland cover.
 Our aim is to create better connected and more resilient woodland habitat networks through woodland creation, existing woodland and ancient tree management, and ancient woodland restoration.

 The Slowing the Flow Project (2009-2015) took a new approach to flood management by making changes to the way the landscape and catchment is managed to help reduce the risk of flooding to the town of Pickering and surrounding areas.
 Currently, as a follow on to the project, we are funding the monitoring of beavers who have been released into a secure area in Cropton Forest to see how well they maintain the existing dams and create their own.

 The pearl mussels in the River Esk are the last surviving population in Yorkshire.
 We are carrying out restoration work on the river with the help of landowners, to improve the habitat and have a captive breeding programme in the hope that we will be able to re-introduce juvenile mussels into the river.